RedisLabs/redislabs-docs/content/rs/installing-upgrading/upgrading.md

 package]({{< relref "/rs/installing-upgrading/_index.md" >}})
 on all of the machines on which RS is installed.

+{{% warning %}}
-{{% warning %}}You must upgrade the master node before you upgrade the other nodes.
+- You must upgrade the master node before you upgrade the other nodes.
 We recommend that you plan to keep all nodes up until the upgrade is completed on all nodes.
 The node role is shown in the output of the 'rladmin status nodes' command.
+- You cannot change the installation path or user during upgrade.
 {{% /warning %}}

 You run install.sh from the directory where you untarred the media just like you do for a new install.
-The software recognizes this is an upgrade and proceed accordingly.
+The software recognizes this is an upgrade and proceeds accordingly.

 Just like for a new installation, you must sudo or be root to do the upgrade.

+To upgrade a node run:

 ```src
 sudo ./install.sh